 - Parsley: August 3, 2017 shoot

 BASIL DOWNY MILDEW PROCOTOL:

 - Using the additional 40 sweet basil seedlings, five seedlings were assigned to T1,T1, T2, T2, T3, T3, T4, and T4, using the above protocols.

-- T4 is a repeat IMO application and is known to farmer.
-For T4, the IMO inoculant is applied at transplant and additional side dressing to each plant (1/2 cup Stage 4 IMO) weekly.
-The remainder of the T4 beds are planted with onions.
-Since onions are already part of the study and randomly planted throughout the beds, this crop should have no impact on findings.
-The extra onions are not included in data collection.
+- T4 is a repeat IMO application.
+For T4, the IMO inoculant was applied at transplant and additional side dressing to each plant (1/2 cup Stage 4 IMO) weekly.

 - Downy mildew disease pressure is expected from naturally occurring inoculum, typically July/August.
-Each sweet basil plant in this protocol is visually inspected weekly for downy mildew.
+Each sweet basil plant in this protocol was visually inspected weekly for downy mildew.
 Disease incidence is measured by counting the number of plants in each treatment protocol for downy mildew.
-Disease severity is rated using system adapted from SARE grant Allen, 2011.
+Disease severity was rated using system adapted from SARE grant Allen, 2011.

 0= no symptoms

 1= symptoms noted with 1-10% leaf area with sporulation